 So What Do I Do?

-If you live in a condominium in southern New Jersey and are thinking about filing bankruptcy, give my office a call at 856-432-4113 or contact me through this site to schedule an appointment to discuss your options.
+Condo fees can really be a burden if you can't afford them and the mortgage.
+You can walk away from the mortgage through foreclosure, but not the fees.
+So if you live in a condominium in Burlington, Camden, Gloucester, Salem or Cumberland County, and are thinking about filing bankruptcy, give my office a call at 856-432-4113 or contact me through this site to schedule an appointment to discuss your options.

 If you are looking for further information, download my free book, Top Questions People Ask About Filing Bankruptcy in NJ.
 How you deal with a condo home after you file can have a profound effect on your fresh start.